brschroeder/centos-mailinabox/README.md

-CENTOS - MAIL IN A BOX
+CENTOS-MAIL-IN-A-BOX
 ======================

 This is an attempt to port the Mail-in-a-Box project from Ubuntu to Centos.
 The home page of the original Ubuntu project is [here](https://mailinabox.email) and the code on Github is [here](https://github.com/mail-in-a-box/mailinabox).

 At this stage, I am not even sure if this is feasible or will be 10,000 hours of work......lets see how it goes.
+There are many choppy seas ahead in the Ubuntu to Centos journey, including
+* different packaging of applications (apt vs yum) with likely different versions and features
+* different firewalls (ufw vs firewalld)
+* no Python 3 on CentOS 7
+* different operating system management/configuration methods (sysinit vs systemd)
+* unknown implicit assumptions about the build environment (both on Vagrant but vbox vs libvirt providers....*should* be transparent but.....)
+* etc, etc., etc,

 The goals of this project are the same as the original project